-Always ask patient to fill the Release Form and hand out the release form to the Director for processing.
+Patients do not need to complete the release form when asking for their own records.
 Response is due between five (5) to eight (8) working days.
 By state law, we have 15 working days to complete the request.
 By general rule, we don't release information the same day.
-Director will review the chart and make accommodations on a case-by-case basis.
+The director will review the chart and make accommodation on a case-by-case basis.